Lumiera 0.pre.04~rc.1

 • Functor : corresponding Functor type which can be instantiated or copied.

 This template can also be used in metaprogramming with enable_if to enable some definition or specialisation only if a function-like type was detected; thus the base case holds no nested type definitions and inherits from std::false_type.
-The primary, catch-all case gets activated whenever on functor objects, i.e. anything with an operator().
+The primary, catch-all case gets activated whenever used on functor objects proper, i.e. anything with an operator().
 The following explicit specialisations handle the other cases, which are not objects, but primitive types (function (member) pointers and references).

 Remarks